 We intend to continue to make efforts to increase our international operations and anticipate that international sales will continue to account for a significant portion of our revenues.
-These international operations are subject to certain risks and costs, including the difficulty and expense of administering business and compliance abroad, differences in business practices, compliance with domestic and foreign laws (including without limitation domestic and international import and export laws and regulations and the Foreign Corrupt Practices Act, including potential violations by acts of agents or other intermediaries), costs related to localizing products for foreign markets, costs related to translating and distributing software products in a timely manner, costs related to increased financial accounting and reporting burdens and complexities, longer sales and collection cycles for accounts receivables, failure of laws to protect our intellectual property rights adequately, local competition, and economic or political instability and uncertainties, including inflation, recession, interest rate fluctuations and actual or anticipated military or geopolitical conflicts.
+These international operations are subject to certain risks and costs, including the difficulty and expense of administering business and compliance abroad, differences in business practices, compliance with domestic and foreign laws (including without limitation domestic and international import and export laws and regulations and the Foreign Corrupt Practices Act, including potential violations by acts of agents or other intermediaries), costs related to localizing products for foreign markets, costs related to translating and distributing software products in a timely manner, costs related to increased financial accounting and reporting burdens and complexities, longer sales and collection cycles for accounts receivables, failure of laws or courts to protect our intellectual property rights adequately, local competition, and economic or political instability and uncertainties, including inflation, recession, interest rate fluctuations and actual or anticipated military or geopolitical conflicts.
 International operations also tend to be subject to a longer sales and collection cycle.
 In addition, regulatory limitations regarding the repatriation of earnings may adversely affect the transfer of cash earned from foreign operations.
 Significant international sales may also expose us to greater risk from political and economic instability, unexpected changes in Canadian, United States or other governmental policies concerning import and export of goods and technology, regulatory requirements, tariffs and other trade barriers.
 Additionally, international earnings may be subject to taxation by more than one jurisdiction, which may materially adversely affect our effective tax rate.
 Also, international expansion may be difficult, time consuming, and costly.
-These risks and their potential impacts may be exacerbated by Brexit.
-See "-The vote by the United Kingdom to leave the EU could adversely affect us."
+These risks and their potential impacts may be exacerbated by the ongoing COVID-19 pandemic and Brexit, as defined below.
+See "-The COVID-19 pandemic is expected to negatively affect our business, operations and financial performance" and "-The vote by the United Kingdom to leave the EU could adversely affect us."
 As a result, if revenues from international operations do not offset the expenses of establishing and maintaining foreign operations, our business, operating results and financial condition will suffer.